Coimbatore To Munnar Is Better Than Kochi To Munnar

 Other than that, you will also cross a section of Anamalai Tiger Reserve (on your Coimbatore to Munnar ride) that is home to the endangered Bengal tiger, Indian elephant and Indian leopard.

-After a few km of a run in the Anamalai Tiger Reserve, you will exit Tamil Nadu border and enter into Kerala.
+After a few km of a run in the Anamalai Tiger Reserve, you will exit the Tamil Nadu border and enter Kerala.
 In Kerala, the Anamalai tiger reserve is known as Chinnar Wildlife Sanctuary.

 As you enter Kerala and cross Marayoor, the vast expanse of tea-estates start showing up.
 It is from here that you will start getting a feel of what Munnar is popular for, and that is tea gardens.